jassielof/hayagriva-manager/web/README.md

 - Dark mode support.
 - Keyboard shortcuts for common actions.
 - Accessibility features (e.g., ARIA roles, keyboard navigation).
+- On the future, it'll be possible to attach files to entries, these won't have any relation with the bibliography file, but will have its relation within the DB, so each entry can possibly have multiple files attached to it.

 ### PWA